 Once you start learning about toxins, it’s easy to get a bit overwhelmed: Ack!
 Toxins, toxins, everywhere!
 No doubt, it is a troubling situation – but don’t panic.
 Recognize and accept that it is impossible and impractical to avoid every single toxin.
 Do what you can to avoid the worst and then focus on building up your body’s natural defenses: a strong, well-functioning immune system, good circulation and a powerful elimination system.
 These combined forces can deal aptly with the majority of nasties.

 Beyond detoxing our bodies to clear these toxins from our own systems, those of us who are concerned about our health and the health of our children can also take larger, further-reaching actions.
 We can campaign for cleaner food and a cleaner environment.
 We can create a market for affordable organic food by asking for it and buying it whenever we can.
 (The more land dedicated to organic farming, the fewer chemicals poured into our soil, water and food supplies, and the fewer that end up in our bodies.)
 We can minimize our use of conventional paints, chemicals and cosmetics, and instead look into the increasingly wide range of nontoxic, eco- and people-friendly choices.
-(For more on choosing healthy personal care products, read “A Good Long Look”, also found in the Experience Life Web site.)
+(For more on choosing healthy personal care products, read “A Good Long Look.”)
 Above all, we can start understanding that we create the world we live in, and that its health dictates our own.

 Detox Diet Benefits